rchincha/project-stacker.github.io/docs/get_started/get_stacker.md

 ```
 ## Kernel dependencies

-Stacker requires overlayfs backend, and that works with any kernel >= 4.14.
+Stacker requires overlayfs backend.
+That works with any kernel >= 4.14.
-However, for unprivileged use, the overlayfs backend requires a reasonably new
+However, for unprivileged usage, the overlayfs backend requires a new
 kernel change available on all kernels >= 5.8.

 !!! info